Neyunse/vne/Readme.md

 **VNEngine** is a visual novel engine developed in Python using Pygame.
 It offers a flexible and simple way to create visual novels with support for characters, backgrounds, sprites, dialogues, conditions, and labels.

->INFO: The name of the engine is temporary!

 ## Features